Updated January 2024

 Tickets, Parking and More at HLSR Bar-B-Que Contest

-Cook-off this year is February 23-25, 2023.
+Cook-off this year is February 22-24, 2024.
 Tickets can be purchased ahead of time online.
-You have two ticket options, individual day or season pass.
-A season pass will get you into the Bar-B-Que contest every day and daily admission during the run of the entire rodeo season, with access to all public activities at NRG Park, NRG Center, NRG Arena, and admission to Carnival.
-These season passes will not get you into the big concerts or the stadium.
+You have two ticket options, individual day or Grounds Season Pass for $55.
+A season pass will get you into the Bar-B-Que contest every day and daily admission during the run of the entire rodeo season, with access to all public activities at NRG Park, NRG Center, NRG Arena, and admission to Carnival (but no carnival tickets).
+These season passes will NOT get you into the big concerts or rodeo in NRG Stadium or into Rodeo Uncorked! events.

 Wearing your western wear is great, but also dress for the weather.
 In 2022 it was around 38 degrees, windy and raining all weekend.
 In years past we’ve been in tank tops and left with a sunburn.
 There’s nothing worse than feeling uncomfortable at the Houston Rodeo cook-off.